rasmusab/officialcocktails/officialcocktails.com/content/cocktails/john_collins.md

 ![](/cocktail-images/john_collins.jpeg)

-## Directions for how to make a John Collins
+## Directions for how to make the John Collins

 1. Fill a highball glass with ice.
 2. Pour 4.5 cl (3 parts) of gin into the glass.